Airline policies for pregnant travellers

 Important!
 In order for the medical authorization to be valid, it must have been issued no more than one week prior to boarding.
 Even with medical authorization it is not recommended for a mother to fly seven days before or seven days after giving birth.
 GOL also recommends that newborn babies only travel after they are one week old.

-Pregnant women can travel without restriction up until they reach the 36th week of pregnancy (eight months).
+Pregnant women can travel without restriction up until they reach the 27th week of pregnancy.
+If you have complications, you must present a medical certificate.

 Pregnant women will not be boarded on any flight within seven days of their expected delivery.